-Something important I have learnt during my first four weeks at university is that, as literature students, we lie.
+Something important I have learnt during my first four weeks at university is that, as English literature students, we lie.
 We pretend we have done ‘literally, no reading at all this week!’ and then proceed to offer our seminar tutor a well-researched analysis of the relationship between Patroclus and Achilles.
 We claim that we have finished the weekly translation tasks when we have barely started.
 We are a group of narcissistic, yet desperately insecure students (paradoxical, I know).
 Perhaps this is due to being thrown into an environment where we are suddenly surrounded by some of the most talented students in the country, having to grapple with a new learning style that can result in imposter syndrome.
 Are we really smart enough to be on this course?
 Is everyone else handling the workload easily whilst we are struggling?

 This can lead many of us to feel very alone, as if we are behind in our studies and the only student in the lecture hall who cannot reel off complex Middle English vocabulary.
 I assure you this is far from the truth.

 To prove this to you, I will expose myself and say that I am currently behind on my reading.
 I have two books of The Iliad still to annotate and have yet to start the critical reading for my seminar in three days’ time.
 We all fall behind sometimes, so if you have clicked on this article hoping it was written by the ‘perfect’ student who holds the secret to maintaining productivity, then I am very sorry and must warn you that, sadly, this student does not exist.